1904 United States presidential election: Republican Party nomination

 As Republicans convened in Chicago on June 21–23, 1904, President Theodore Roosevelt's nomination was assured.
 He had effectively maneuvered throughout 1902 and 1903 to gain control of the party to ensure it.
 A dump-Roosevelt movement had centered on the candidacy of conservative Senator Mark Hanna from Ohio, but Hanna's death in February 1904 had removed this obstacle.
 Roosevelt's nomination speech was delivered by former governor Frank S. Black of New York and seconded by Senator Albert J. Beveridge from Indiana.
 Roosevelt was nominated unanimously on the first ballot with 994 votes.

 Since conservatives in the Republican Party denounced Theodore Roosevelt as a radical, they were allowed to choose the vice-presidential candidate.
 Senator Charles W. Fairbanks from Indiana was the obvious choice, since conservatives thought highly of him, yet he managed not to offend the party's more progressive elements.
-Roosevelt was far from pleased with the idea of Fairbanks for vice-president.
+Roosevelt was personally disappointed with the idea of Fairbanks for vice-president.
 He would have preferred Representative Robert R. Hitt from Illinois, but he did not consider the vice-presidential nomination worth a fight.
-With solid support from New York, Pennsylvania, and Indiana, Fairbanks was easily placed on the 1904 Republican ticket in order to appease the Old Guard.
+With solid support from New York, Pennsylvania, and Indiana, Fairbanks was easily placed on the 1904 Republican ticket to appease the Old Guard.

 The Republican platform insisted on maintenance of the protective tariff, called for increased foreign trade, pledged to uphold the gold standard, favored expansion of the merchant marine, promoted a strong navy, and praised in detail Roosevelt's foreign and domestic policy.